chaimtime/tutoring/prices.md

 intro_image_absolute: true
 intro_image_hide_on_mobile: false
 ---
-As of July 2022
+As of October 2025

 ### General Help
-$100/hour via remote conferencing.
+$120/hour via remote conferencing.
 In person has an additional fee.

 ### Test Prep
 Each test takes about 3 hours to do.